kstenerud/concise-encoding/ce-structure.md

  * Before the [version specifier](#version-specifier) (`/* comment */ c1 {}` is invalid).
  * After the top-level object (`c1 {} /* comment */` is invalid).

+Implementations **MUST** provide a configuration option to ignore comments (meaning that comments will be skipped over without passing their contents along), and **MUST** default to ignoring.

 #### Comment String Character Restrictions

 The following characters are allowed in comments: